Kneecap lead Coachella crowd in anti-Margaret Thatcher chant

 Green Day will headline the Saturday night of the festival in Indio, California tomorrow.

-Attendees at this year’s festival had earlier complained about long queues and a lack of facilities, branding the experience of arriving at Coachella as “worse than Fyre Festival.”
+Attendees at this year’s festival have complained about long queues and a lack of facilities, branding the experience of arriving at Coachella as “worse than Fyre Festival.”

 In addition to Kneecap and The Go-Go’s, today will also see a headline set from Lady Gaga, who returns at the top of the bill after headlining the festival in 2017, and performances from Missy Elliott, rising pop star Benson Boone, The Marías, White Lotus star and BLACKPINK member LISA, The Prodigy, Parcels, Mustard, and Mau P.